AlexSmith11/monster-hunter-dictionary/README.md

 This means that there will only be a route nest level of 2: dictionary/monster

+This is a simple app where we pass the card container (topic component) the topic to fetch via props. after an API request, the appropriate data is displayed.

+Because of the broad range of topics, some conditional rendering may need be employed.

+Reder all topics -> onclick, render only one topic, then on next click render specific item IMPORTANT NOTE: Will 100% need several components for topics.
+One for weapons, another for monsters, etc. Cant reuse one component for all topics.
+Therefore we need a way of determining the component that renders.
+This is done via props.
+If props is 'weapon', render weapon component.

 ## Available Scripts

 In the project directory, you can run: